Gastritis: Stress, injury, and illness

-Gastritis may also develop after major surgery or traumatic injury ("Cushing ulcer"), burns ("Curling ulcer"), or severe infections.
-Gastritis may also occur in those who have had weight loss surgery resulting in the banding or reconstruction of the digestive tract.
+Gastritis (usually acute gastritis) may develop after acute stress, shock, and direct trauma.
+Specific conditions include uremia, ischemia (specifically in the stomach), sepsis, and food poisoning.
+Gastritis may also develop after major surgery or traumatic injury (Cushing ulcer), burns (Curling ulcer), or severe infections.
+Gastritis may also occur in those who have had weight loss surgery, resulting in the banding or reconstruction of the digestive tract.